MCAT Exam with Accommodations

 The AAMC is committed to providing all individuals with an opportunity to demonstrate their proficiency on the MCAT exam.
 That includes ensuring access to persons with disabilities in accordance with relevant law.
 If you have a disability or medical condition that you believe requires an adjustment to standard testing conditions, we encourage you to apply for accommodated testing.

 This website contains information you need to understand the application process and how to schedule your exam with accommodations.
 Each page of our site is geared towards a specific component of the accommodations request process.

 We recommend that you familiarize yourself with the entire process before applying.
-You can also navigate the various topics covered using the buttons to the right.
+You can access these pages by using the buttons to the right.

 Important steps before applying:

 - Create an AAMC ID (if you have not already done so)

 - Review pertinent review cycles, deadlines, & dates